BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **How I did it?**

 I stated from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
 Then, added additional kext and SSDT's.
-Configured config.plist to include additional ACPI and kernal patchings.
+Configured additional ACPI and kernal patchings.
 The key content of my EFI folder is shown below.

 **Included in this EFI folder:**